caryoscelus/heavy-bright-sun-wip/chapters/007-chapter-seventh.md

 Then the winter wind blew hard into my face, messing up my hair and blocking the view.
 Having broken our gaze, i turned away, trying to think about situation at hand.
-But i was much too shocked to actually process everything that happened and in the end all my thoughts concentrated on Sasha, kissing and my feelings.
+But i was much too shocked to actually process everything that happened and in the end all my thoughts concentrated on Sasha, our kiss and my feelings.

 — Sorry, — she whispered after a while, her voice giving away doubt, — you didn't like it?